mattias-p/netbase/README.md

 * Dumping the complete contents of a cache file.
 * Dig-like output from CLI tool.
 (Incl. all record types and OPT pseudo section.)

-### In progress
-* The CLI of the tool could probably use some tweaking of the mode options before it's declared stable, but I feel pretty good about its general shape.

 ### ToDo

 #### Feature parity